GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
-That method takes an incredible amount of mental energy.
+> ### Professionalism has no place in art, and hacking is art.
+Software Engineering might be science; but that's not what I do.
+I'm a hacker, not an engineer.
 >
-> ~ *Bill Gates*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts